syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/column-rendering.md

 * `currentPage`: The current page number.
 * `rowIndex`: The index of the row within the current page.

-Here is an example code snippet that demonstrates displaying serial numbers in a Syncfusion<sup style="font-size:70%">&reg;</sup> Grid using the `rowDataBound` event:
+Here is an example code snippet that demonstrates displaying serial numbers in an Angular Data Grid using the `rowDataBound` event:

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}